SpencerBrown1717/Fintech_git/# Title Aptos.md

 This is a world i never new exsisted, DAPPS

 * What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+How is your company performing, based on these metrics? funding and validity.
+ With their founders coming from meta they have cradabuility and that is valuable for Aptos.

 * How is your company performing relative to competitors in the same domain?